khoadl-dev/pr-diff-compare/README.md

 # PR Diff Compare

 This is a Chrome extension for comparing 2 PR (Pull Request/Merge Request) diffs.
+Find it on the Chrome Web Store at https://chromewebstore.google.com/detail/pr-diff-compare/bhboildabfhaebncbooifkkfjninjlnm.

 ## Why?